Recommendations for UK supermarkets – 2024 update

 • Use hazard classifications and other criteria to decide which active substances to prohibit, restrict and monitor.

-• Assess chronic human health hazards and risks when deciding which active substances to prohibit, restrict and monitor
+• Assess chronic human health hazards and risks when deciding which active substances to prohibit, restrict and monitor.

 • Regularly review and update their monitored, restricted and prohibited lists in line with the latest scientific research and regulatory decisions.
+Focus on making continuous improvement by ensuring that active substances move ‘up’ the list system, from monitored to restricted to prohibited.
+Create timebound plans for phasing out the use of the most hazardous active substances.

 • Provide training and develop practical guidance documents on pesticide reduction and IPM.